Ouri028/touched-agi-java/README.md

 ### Recommendations:

-If you would like to have the FastAgi script run in the background will a managed system, I would recommend using PM2 to manage the FastAgi Server.
+If you would like to have the FastAgi script run in the background with a managed system, I would recommend using PM2 to manage the FastAgi Server.

 ### Author:
 Sylvester Stephenson